GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 The end-to-end agent cannot learn directly from the raw acoustic observations.
 Pre-training the feature extractor on a supervised localization task appears to be crucial to solving the present navigation problem.
 Training the proposed architecture from scratch might be achievable, but would probably require more #acr("PPO") iterations and a slower learning rate.
-Secondly, and more surprisingly, our attempt at fine-tuning the localizer's backbone has failed too.
+Secondly, and more surprisingly, our attempt at fine-tuning the localizer's backbone failed too.
 Even though the backbone's weights were initialized from the pre-trained checkpoint, #acr("PPO") could not learn a satisfying navigation policy.
 We hypothesize that the training hyperparameters that have been tuned for working with the frozen backbone cannot fine-tune the backbone stably.
 More precisely, the learning rate of $10^-3$, coupled with #acr("PPO")'s highly chaotic early training regime, is probably altering the pre-trained backbone weights before learning a working policy.